 Natella Askerova, Piano

 Natella Askerova was born and raised in Baku, Azerbaijan.
 At the age of seven, she began her musical education at a specialized school of music.
 After graduating from the school, she continued her study of music at the Baku College of Music, where she received a degree in piano pedagogy and collaboration.
 In 1971, Nat went on to study at the Azerbaijan State Conservatory, where she completed her post-graduate degree in piano performance, pedagogy, and collaboration.
 While studying at the conservatory, she began performing as a soloist with the Azerbaijan State Symphony and chamber orchestras.
-During the last 19 years, she has been performing as a soloist, directing dozens of musicals in Ashtabula, Lake, and Geauga counties, and providing accompaniment for a number of singing groups, including the Madison Chorale, Ashtabula County Choral Society singers, and various school choirs and giving private lessons for students from age 4 to seniors.
+For over twenty years, she has been performing as a soloist, directing dozens of musicals in Ashtabula, Lake, and Geauga counties, and providing accompaniment for a number of singing groups, including the Madison Chorale, Ashtabula County Choral Society singers, and various school choirs and giving private lessons for students from age 4 to seniors.
 She is currently serving as the director of music at the First Congregational Church in Ashtabula.
 Nat frequently provides accompaniment for professional guest instrumentalists and guest vocalists, plays for area high school students at the solo and ensemble events, and plays the piano for various special events and services.
 She also loves sharing her knowledge of her native language—Russian—and giving individual or group lessons.

 Dave Black, Percussion